TheRainbowPalace/almaweb-restyled/README.md

   unzipped folder
 - Select the manifest.json file and click open
 - Note that the extension is only installed temporarily (until you restart Firefox)

+**Edge**
+- Open Microsoft Edge
+- Enter about:flags into the search bar
+- Activate 'Enable extension developer features'
+- Click on the three dotted icon
+- Click on Extensions
+- Scroll to the bottom
+- There should be a 'Load Extension' button here, if there is not restart Edge
+- Click on the button
+- Navigate to the unzipped folder and select the edge-extension folder
+- Note that the extension will turn off after some idle time or when you restart the browser, you can reenable it in the extension menu

 Go to [almaweb.uni-leipzig.de](https://almaweb.uni-leipzig.de) and enjoy.